 You must till the soil and provide it with nutrients.
 After that, you put in different types of plants to keep some blooms going all summer long.
 For variety, perennials, annuals, shrubs, and decorative flowering trees are planted into an eye-pleasing arrangement.

 Over time, however, some plants do not like the environment and die off.
 Other plants love it and start to spread.
 Some plants are even invasive looking to choke off anything that gets in the way of their quest for water and nutrients.
 Some years the weather is perfect for your garden and some years you may experience a flood or drought.

 YOUR INVESTMENT PORTFOLIO

 I still garden today at my own home.
-As the years have passed, I keep thinking that gardening is lot like building and maintaining an investment portfolio.
+As the years have passed, I keep thinking that gardening is a lot like building and maintaining different components of an investment portfolio.
 Somehow I see different plants like I see different investments.

 - Start with soil and nutrients – the extra cash you have saved to start your investment portfolio

 - Put in a variety of different plants so you have blooms all summer – make investments in a diverse mix of stocks, bonds and mutual funds for diversification